 Phoenix is Laleham Gap School's residential boarding provision which is located in a separate building on the school site and is registered with Ofsted.
-The provision has two floors, HIPPOGRIFF and CENTAUR which were named by the residential pupils in 2015.
-Pupils of both genders can board for up to 38 weeks of the year, during the week, Monday afternoon to Friday morning.
-There is accommodation available for up to twenty-four pupils.
+The provision is on the top floor and was named CENTAUR by the residential pupils in 2015.
+Pupils of both genders board for up to 38 weeks of the year, during the week, Monday afternoon to Friday morning.

-Our residential pupils live in small family groups within the individual residences.
-Each pupil has their own room which is en-suite, has been newly refurbished and includes a television and laptop for private study.
+Each pupil has their own room which is en-suite, has been newly refurbished and includes a laptop for private study.
 All pupils are encouraged to personalise their bedroom.

 Enriching the pupil's lives through a sustained programme of fun, enjoyment and learning is our objective.
 To achieve this, the residential provision provides an extensive leisure programme which promotes social, health and education development.
 There are strong and effective links with the school staff to ensure that learning outcomes are promoted.
 There is also an extensive life skills programme which helps prepare the pupils with the independence skills they will need post Laleham Gap.